‘The Rookie’ Season 8 Gets Major Schedule Change: When Will It Air?

 Meanwhile, Oscar (Matthew Glave) remains at large, having escaped after kidnapping Nolan.
 But the good news: Tim and Lucy are so close to getting back together.
 He started talking to her about moving in together, only to realize the new sergeant had fallen asleep after working the night shift.

-What will The Rookie Season 8 be about?
+What is The Rookie Season 8 about?

 Is The Rookie Season 8 filming?